How to finance your car, truck, or SUV with bad credit or no credit

 Are buy here pay here scams?

-Since buy here pay here lots often deal with car buyers that have few other options for financing, many have a misconception that all buy here pay here dealerships are scams.
+Since BHPH lots often sell cars to people that have few other options for financing, many have a misconception that all buy here pay here dealerships are scams.

-Since they are often taking on huge risk on their end, they may have a more strict pay policy and higher interest rate than many traditional dealerships, but most dealerships can be trusted to be honest and follow the rules set forth in the contract provided.
+Since they are often taking on huge risk on their end, many dealers have a more strict pay policy and higher interest rate than many traditional dealerships, but most dealerships can be trusted to be honest and follow the rules set forth in the contract provided with no hidden fees or other tricks like some finance companies are sometimes known to do.

 How does buy here pay here work?

-In most areas buy here pay here car lots work the same way as a traditional dealership, with the exception that, in a traditional dealership, you select your car or truck first, then you talk about financing.
-At a buy here pay here lot, you will talk about financing first, and this will determine which vehicles will fit your particular financial situation.
+In most areas buy here pay here car lots work the same way as a regular dealership, with the exception that, in a regular dealership, you select your car or truck first, then you talk about financing.
+At a BHPH lot, you will talk about financing first (how much down you have, whether you have a co signer, how much you can afford monthly, etc.) , and this will determine which vehicles will fit your particular financial situation.
 You will then choose a car or truck within those parameters.

 How to buy a car from buy here pay here

-However, some dealers may examine your credit history first, and consider the amount you have allotted for a down payment in order to determine whether or not the car is a realistic purchase financially.
+However, some dealers may examine your FICO scores first, and consider the amount you have allotted for a down payment in order to determine whether or not the car is a realistic purchase financially.

-What you need to get a buy here pay here car
+What are the buy here pay here requirements?

-At a traditional dealership, you are likely to need an extensive list of documents, including bank information and proof of residency.
+At a regular dealership, you are likely to need an extensive list of documents, including bank information and proof of residency.

-With buy here pay here, there is not much that is required on the day of purchase.
+With BHPH, there is not much that is required on the day of purchase.
 In most cases, the following is all that is required:

 What happens if you don’t pay buy here pay here